kirbysayshi/sickofit/README.md

 WHY
 ---

 I often do small experiments using the `canvas` element.
-Usually these never see the light of day.
+These rarely see the light of day.
 But I get excited and can't wait to start coding!

 But I can't, because I usually need at least some boilerplate "drawing loop" code, usually with the escape key bound to halt the whole thing (60fps + laptop = poor battery and hot lap).
-So I make that.
+So I code that.

 And then there are a few utilities that are just... useful.
 Like [jQuery](http://jquery.com), [requestAnimFrame](http://paulirish.com/2011/requestanimationframe-for-smart-animating/) or [requestAnimationFrame](http://my.opera.com/emoller/blog/2011/12/20/requestanimationframe-for-smart-er-animating), [gl-matrix](https://github.com/toji/gl-matrix) for vector calculations and matrix transforms, [Stats.js](https://github.com/mrdoob/stats.js), [dat-gui](http://code.google.com/p/dat-gui/) ...